Return to Index

 The discussion so far has focused on so-called active immunity, which occurs when a person is exposed to an actual infection or receives a vaccination instead.
 In either case, the immune system responds by activating its own supply of cells and creating its own antibodies.
 There is, however, an alternative way to become immune.

 In passive immunity, a person can benefit from someone else’s immune response by receiving their pre-manufactured antibodies.
-This occurs naturally in the womb.
+This occurs naturally in the uterus.
 Prior to birth, babies receive their mother’s antibodies, which cross the placenta and protect the newborn from the hostile, germ-laden, environment they encounter in the outside world.
 Were it not for these antibodies, infants would have a difficult time surviving the many months it would take for them to actively build up their own immunity.

 Passive immunity can also be created artificially by administering antibodies retrieved from individuals who have already acquired active immunity to a particular infection.
 Passive vaccines contain immunoglobulins, which is another term for antibodies.
 Passive immunity is most commonly used in individuals who have recently been exposed to a serious infection, or who are at high risk for such an exposure, and may not be fully protected.
 This is because the protection afforded by passive immunization is immediate, whereas active immunization takes weeks or even months to become fully protective.

 An example of this could be an infant who has not yet received the active measles vaccine.
 The infant may be given the passive measles immunoglobulin in the event of a household exposure, such as an older sibling with a measles infection.
 While passive immunizations are useful in selected cases, only active immunizations are used routinely.
 This is because passive immunity lasts a few months at best, whereas the protective effects of active immunity, with proper booster doses, should last a lifetime.
+There is also the usual risks associated with any transfusion of blood products.

 Vaccines to Prevent Other Diseases